vaadin/base-starter-flow-osgi/starter/README.md

 Here is a list of things which are not currently supported:

-- NPM dev mode: it's only possible to run Vaadin web application in production mode
+- NPM dev mode: it's possible to run Vaadin web application in both production and dev mode, but dev mode can be used only with precompiled frontend resources (via vaadin-maven-plugin) and it's not possible to use a dev server (Webpack) within OSGi.
 - it's not possible to use OSGi declarative services with Vaadin components: you may not inject a service declaratively in Vaadin classes (using annotations) just because UI objects are not managed by OSGi.
 But you still may call OSGi services programmatically of course.